kitzeslab/opensoundscape/docs/classifier_guide/guide.md

 **You should not simply trust that a final classifier is a good one.
 Often, first classifiers will not perform very well in a real-world setting.
 Thus, you first have to assemble a test set that mimics the real-world setting, and then apply one of multiple methods of examining classifier performance, including calculating performance metrics or examining histograms.**

-## Assembling an Appropriate Test Set
+## Assembling an appropriate test set

 Testing performance of a classifier really comes down to the **test set**.
 Like the **validation set**, the test set is used to assess the performance of a classifier.
 Unlike the validation set, you predict on the test set separately outside of model training.
 Unlike the validation set, the test set is not used to decide during training which version of the classifier is the best one.
 That's not to say the clips in the test set and the validation set are mutually exclusive, however.
 These terms simply describe where and when you are predicting on a set of clips.